sjbylo/container-workshop/00-workshop-setup/README.md

 - It will be very helpful if the following commands complete successfully before coming to the workshop:
 - docker pull docker.io/library/centos:7.6.1810
 - docker pull docker.io/library/mysql:5.7.25
-- The following command should output “CentOS Linux…”:
+- The following command should output “CentOS Linux��”:
 - docker run -it --rm centos:7 cat /etc/redhat-release
 - CentOS Linux release 7.6.1810 (Core)
 - Quay.io account